Marie Louise, Duchess of Parma: Congress of Vienna and relationship with Neipperg

 In the summer of 1814, Emperor Francis sent Count Adam Albert von Neipperg to accompany Marie Louise to the spa town of Aix-les-Bains to prevent her from joining Napoleon on Elba.
 Neipperg was a confidant of Metternich and an enemy of Napoleon.
 Marie Louise fell in love with Neipperg.
 They became lovers.
 He became her chamberlain, and her advocate at the Congress of Vienna.
 News of the relationship was not received well by the French and the Austrian public.

 When Napoleon escaped in March 1815 and reinstated his rule, the Allies once again declared war.
 Marie Louise was asked by her stepmother to join in the processions to pray for the success of the Austrian armies but rejected the insulting invitation.
-She passed a message to Napoleon's private secretary, Claude François de Méneval, who was about to return to France: "I hope he will understand the misery of my position ...
+She passed a message to Napoleon's private secretary, Claude-François de Méneval, who was about to return to France: "I hope he will understand the misery of my position ...
 I shall never assent to a divorce, but I flatter myself that he will not oppose an amicable separation, and that he will not bear any ill feeling towards me ...
 This separation has become imperative; it will in no way affect the feelings of esteem and gratitude that I preserve."
 Napoleon was defeated for the last time at the Battle of Waterloo and was exiled to Saint Helena from October 1815.
 Napoleon made no further attempt to contact her personally.

 The Congress of Vienna recognised Marie Louise as ruler of Parma, Piacenza, and Guastalla, but prevented her from bringing her son to Italy.
 It also made her Duchess of Parma for her life only, as the Allies did not want a descendant of Napoleon to have a hereditary claim over Parma.
 After her death, the duchy was to revert to the Bourbons.

 Duchess of Parma

 Marie Louise departed for Parma on 7 March 1816, accompanied by Neipperg.
 She entered the duchy on 18 April.
 She wrote to her father: "People welcomed me with such enthusiasm that I had tears in my eyes."
 She largely left the running of day-to-day affairs to Neipperg, who received instructions from Metternich.
 In December 1816, Marie Louise removed the incumbent Grand Chamberlain (prime minister) and installed Neipperg.

-She and Neipperg had four children:
+She and Neipperg had three children: